 Ann and “oomph” became so popular that Warner Bros. publicist Bob Taplinger copyrighted the word.
 Ann’s “oomph” was insured for $100,000 by the Nevin-Seymour Company, and “oomph” products started popping up, including cigarettes and even cars.

 Even at the height of her “oomph,” Ann remained grounded, joking to the makeup department before filming whatever her current assignment was to:

 “Come over and put some oomph on me!”

 To her last days, Ann Sheridan swore she didn’t know what all the fuss was about:

 “Oomph is the sound a fat man makes when he bends over to tie his shoelace in a telephone booth.”

-Though the “Oomph Girl” title did put the glamour girl label on Ann and made it difficult for her to find more serious film roles, all the publicity and increased popularity from the campaign also put Ann in a position to bargain for better films: once she became “The Oomph Girl,” Ann’s fan mail skyrocketed.
+The “Oomph Girl” title had its drawbacks: it put the glamour girl label on Ann and made it difficult for her to find more serious film roles.
+But the publicity and increased popularity from the campaign also put Ann in a position to bargain for better films.
+Once she became “The Oomph Girl,” Ann’s fan mail skyrocketed.
 She received the third highest of any star at the studio.